beauwilliams/MSA-AUS-2020-AzureML/Notes/SSHSetup.md

 _I'll show you what I mean_

-We are going to use `cat` to copy the contents of the file, then we are going to "pipe" the output of that command _into_ the `pbcopy` command
+We are going to use `cat` to copy the contents of the file, then we are going to "pipe" the output of that command _into_ the `pbcopy` command.

 Like so.. we will generate data from the first command, and pass it into the second command, here `pbcopy`